-Capital management for life insurance companies
+Capital management for life and health insurers

 Capital management through reinsurance

-Solvency II, persistently low interest rates and increasing capital requirements make these challenging times for life insurers.
+Solvency II, persistently low interest rates and increasing capital requirements make these challenging times for life and health insurers.
 Demand from providers for tools they can use to optimise their financial KPIs effectively, flexibly and discreetly is understandably high.
 Munich Re has therefore developed just such tools and adapts them to individual requirements.

 What makes us the partner of choice for such solutions?
 As leading international reinsurers, we have the necessary experience, know-how and a strong capital base that you benefit from directly.
 With each solution, we place our capital strength and internal model at your disposal.
 That takes the pressure off your company and enables you to actively manage your KPIs and, in particular, your results over time.